Necrophilia: Motives

 IQ data was limited, but not abnormally low.
 About half of the sample had a personality disorder, and 11% of true necrophiliacs were psychotic.
 Rosman and Resnick concluded that their data challenged the conventional view of necrophiliacs as generally psychotic, mentally deficient, or unable to obtain a consenting partner.

 At least one case has been documented of someone having sex with a corpse motivated by the dead person's wishes.
 A woman in Zimbabwe had sex with her deceased husband's body under the influence of his wishes (documented in his will) and the influence of family members, persuading her to fulfill his wishes.

 Case studies

+Jerry Brudos

+Jerry Brudos (1939–2006) was an American serial killer from Salem, Oregon, who murdered four young women between 1968 and 1969, motivated by his extreme fetishism for women's feet.
+Brudos engaged in sexual activity with the corpses of his victims, dressing the bodies and mutilating them.
+His necrophiliac actions included, in one case, hanging the body of the young female victim from hooks attached to the garage's roof and administering bolts of electricity in an attempt to make the corpse "dance" for his sexual gratification.